 The proposed regulations implement statutory reporting requirements to better understand the full costs associated with end-of-life remediation of operators' assets.
 In October 2019, Governor Newsom signed into law Senate Bill 551 (Jackson, Chapter 774, Statutes of 2019) adding Public Resources Code section 3205.7, which requires every operator to submit a report demonstrating the total estimated costs related to the plugging and abandonment of all their wells and decommissioning of all attendant facilities, including any needed site remediation.
-Legislative history suggests that the bill's authors and supporters were concerned about operator insolvencies leaving the state responsible for decommissioning costs.
+The purpose of the cost estimate reports is to better understand potential costs to the state should insolvencies leave the state responsible for decommissioning.
 Senator Jackson said we need "to begin assessing these costs in a systematic, wholesale, across-the-board, thorough, comprehensive and regular way, or we risk entering into billions in liabilities with no plan and no recourse." ((Sen. Rules Com., Senate Floor Analysis, S.B.
 551 2017-2018 Reg.
 Sess.) p.
 5.)